LibreWeb/Documentation/content/project/contribute/_index.md

 See also the how-to: [How to contribute to LibreWeb Documention](http://localhost:1313/how-tos/#how-to-contribute-to-libreweb-documentation).

+## Reporting issues and/or feature requests

+You could also contribute to the LibreWeb Browser project by creating a **[new issue](https://gitlab.melroy.org/libreweb/browser/-/issues)** of a problem you encountered while using the browser.
+Or come-up with **[new ideas](https://gitlab.melroy.org/libreweb/browser/-/issues)** or features.

 ## Community

 Interact with the community, people may get stuck or have questions.